 - Bethany’s office and the unused (licensed) classroom next door is also on a separate furnace than the rest of the classroom’s.
 If for some reason it doesn’t make sense to go all the way down to the Kid’s Connection room, these rooms are also available.

-How we maintain ratios in the event that a staff member becomes ill
+How FFLC will maintain ratios in the event that a staff member becomes ill:

 - Family First maintains a pool of several substitute teacher’s assistants, and every August we hire a few more so we have enough people to call when needed.
 We will call a substitute assistant.